syncfusion-content/blazor-docs/blazor/dialog/draggable.md

+---
+layout: post
+title: Draggable in Blazor Dialog Component | Syncfusion
+description: Learn about Draggable in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Draggable

 The Dialog supports to `drag` within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically.